-If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at the number printed on your Humana ID card.
+If you believe your claim qualifies as an urgent care claim, please contact our Customer Service Department at the number printed on your Humana ID card or 1-800-448-6262.
 You may also prove that your claim is an urgent care claim by providing evidence that a physician with knowledge of your medical condition has determined that your claim involves urgent care.

-Us/We

-Us and We refer to Humana Health Plan, Inc.
+Us/We Us and We refer to Humana Employers Health Plan of Georgia, Inc.

-You

-You refers to the enrollee and each covered family member.
+You You refers to the enrollee and each covered family member.